 You can sit in bed with your cat all day (my biggest temptation), or live in the woods enjoying nature or travel the world working in hostels.
 Or you could be the “best” at sitting in bed with your cat, or the an expert at being self-sufficient in the woods, or the most knowledgeable on how to travel the world.
 You can ‘work for the weekend’ or be ‘good enough’ at a job you enjoy or try to be a millionaire or choose a different field to be an expert in.
 You can do any of those things poorly or averagely or with expertise.
 You can do literally anything.
 But for some reason you want to be here.
 For some reason, you want to improve here.

 So when it inevitably gets hard, remember that you like this and you choose this.
 And if that stops being true, maybe you’ll choose something else.
 But as long as that’s true, you can work hard, and use books and articles and research on improving to help you with your choice.

-I’ll leave you with the following conversation from book, Grit, between author and researcher Angela Duckworth and swimmer Rowdy Gaines.
+I’ll leave you with the following conversation as printed from the book, Grit, between author and researcher Angela Duckworth and swimmer Rowdy Gaines:

 “Gaines told me he once tabulated how much practice it took to develop the stamina, technique, confidence, and judgement to win an Olympic gold medal.
 In the eight-year period leading up to the 1984 games, he swam, in increments of fifty-yard laps, at least twenty thousand miles.
 Of course, if you add in the years before and after, the odometer goes even higher.